 Enrich your experience while you're at U of T!
-We are here to help you succeed and pursue opportunities – in connecting with other students, navigating your academic pursuits, working on some cool research projects, starting a club for something you’re passionate about, and balancing studies with your personal life.
+We are here to help you succeed and pursue opportunities that interest you.
+Connect with other students, navigate your academic pursuits, work on cool projects, start a club, and balance your studies with your social life.

 “I feel as if I have a community, but just a few steps outside and I’m in the heart of the city.
 You certainly don’t feel like you’re alone, you feel like you’re a part of a living system.”

 As the University of Toronto airs its virtual spring convocation ceremony, graduates from the Faculty of Applied Science & Engineering are marking the end of one journey and the beginning of another.